 • York and North Yorkshire.

-We’re focusing our campaigning on candidates running for mayor, as mayors have more power and influence than most councillors and more potential to make a difference.
-You can still ask local candidates to commit to plant and protect more native woods and trees where you live.
-Email them or visit them at a hustings event.
+With so many elections taking place, we focused our campaigning on candidates running for mayor, as mayors have more power and influence than most councillors and more potential to make a difference.

 Your local representatives play a crucial role in creating and managing green infrastructure, like woods and trees.
 They can safeguard existing trees, promote local tree planting projects, and create equitable access to the huge benefits of trees for everyone.